 8. Spice Souk Back Alleys

 The fragrances are intoxicating--cinnamon, saffron, cardamom, and more are waiting in the air.
 Shopkeepers are friendlier here, less pushy than the tourist-facing stalls, and happy to share stories about their goods.
-Curious travellers have found that these alleys are the real flavours of the city--colourful, full of life, and tradition-ridden.

 - Location: Deira - Al Ras